diogocanut/crypto-/README.md

 # crypto-

-FOlder dedicated to tests with cryptocurrences and frameworks.
+Folder dedicated to tests with cryptocurrences and frameworks.